Inquiry and Connection process in bluetooth – bluez tutorial in c

 Procedure HCI Command LMP Message HCI Event

-Enable Discoverable HCI_Write_Scan_Enable (Inquiry) Command_Complete
+Enable Discoverable HCI_Write_Scan_Enable (Inq) Command_Complete

-Inquiry HCI_Inquiry Inquiry broadcast (RF) Inquiry_Result, Inquiry_Complete
+Inquiry HCI_Inquiry Inquiry broadcast Inquiry_Result, Inquiry_Complete

 Periodic Inquiry HCI_Periodic_Inquiry_Mode Inquiry broadcast (repeat) Inquiry_Result (per cycle)